 Our activities together form fond memories with them, which we may keep throughout our lifetime.
 If you had vacation with family or friends, you will always remember and talk about it – long after you dispose your smart phone.

 What’s the lesson?

-Spending on learning experiences, attend a unique board game seminar.
+Spending on learning experiences.
 This will grow you as person.
 Your personal growth is more valuable than any money in the world.

 So instead buying more things that we do not need, we should educate ourselves on financial wisdom through discipline, business, and investments.

 Spend less on things and have more quality time with family and friends.
 Though money is important, growing yourself is your best investment to achieve real happiness.

 This article is written and submitted by Sean General.
 He is the Associate Editor of the website, SDGchannel.com.